leod/scdata/README.md

 this.

 The crawler requires a `.env` file to be available in the current directory, containing the keys `SC_CLIENT_ID` and `SC_OAUTH_TOKEN`.
-The values from these can be inferred by visiting SoundCloud and using the developer tools to inspect network calls made by your browser.
+The values for these can be inferred by visiting SoundCloud and using the developer tools to inspect network calls made by your browser.
+This is necessary for using the SoundCloud API.

 #### Implementation Details